-As the one ultimately responsible for calling for and/or funding a meeting, you are likely to act as a major decision maker over certain large aspects of the meeting, including whether a meeting is planned with the environment in mind or not.
-Whether you instruct or coordinate with internal meeting planners or you contract out to external meeting planners, makes a difference in your strategy for proceeding here.
+As the one ultimately responsible for calling for and/or funding a meeting, you are likely to act as a major decision maker over certain large aspects of the meeting, including whether a meeting is planned with sustainability principles in mind or not.
+Whether you instruct or coordinate with internal meeting planners or you contract out to external meeting planners, makes a difference in your strategy and how you choose to proceed.

-Internal Meeting Planners - Here you may point your meeting planners in the direction of the Oceans Blue Foundation Green Meetings Web Tool and encourage or instruct them to make use of it in the planning process.
+Internal Meeting Planners - Here you may point your meeting planners in the direction of the Green Meeting Industry Council web site and encourage or instruct them to make use of the resources and community contained therein while engaging in the planning process.
 Depending on your position in your organization, you may have to seek senior management support to go beyond encouraging the consideration of the environment in the planning of the meeting.
-An internal Meeting Green Policy could be sought to make your organization's commitment to green meetings more official.
+An internal Meeting Green Policy (or "Sustainable Event Policy") could be sought to make your organization's commitment to green meetings more official.

 External Meeting Planners - Here you are likely to be contracting with an individual or company external to your own through some sort of contract agreement.
-If work is competed, "green" language can be inserted in the solicitation.
-Whether it is competed or not, the final contract agreement signed between your organization and that of the meeting planners, can include "green" language requiring or giving preference to any and all attempts to green the meeting.
-Sample Green Contract Language used very successfully in pilot tests of the concept.
+The final contract agreement signed between your organization and that of the meeting planners, can include environmental performance ("sustainability") language requiring or giving preference to any and all attempts to green the meeting.

 Many people may think or assume that the only ones who can green a meeting are those responsible for a meeting as a meeting host is, or those responsible for planning the meeting or supplying any of its services.
-Luckily this isn't the case and there are plenty of things someone who attends meetings as a speaker or participant can do to promote and expand the benefits of green meetings.
+However, this isn't the case and there are plenty of things someone who attends meetings as a speaker or participant can do to promote and expand the benefits of more sustainable meetings.

 - If you are attending a green meeting, look for and take advantage